TRIPURA RAHASYA

 who were thus sunk.
 His son Ashtavakra, having heard of

-his father’s fate, hastened to Janaka’s court and challenged
+his father’s fate, hastened to Janaka’s court and

 the debater skilled in fallacy.
 The masquerader was now